anoma/namada-docs/docs/src/user-interfaces/web-wallet/rpc.md

 - Query epoch: `epoch`
 - Is known address?: `has_key/#{address}/?`

-There are many other types of queries in addition to `abci_query` that can be issued to Tendermint.
-See [https://docs.tendermint.com/master/rpc/](https://docs.tendermint.com/master/rpc/) for more information.
+There are many other types of queries in addition to `abci_query` that can be issued to CometBFT.
+See [their docs](https://docs.cometbft.com/v0.37/) for more information.

 ### WebSocket Client